VocationVillage.com interviewed Copywriter Sonya Carmichael Jones about her copywriting and marketing consulting business.

 How would you describe the main functions of your work in your copywriting business?

 I write marketing content for businesses, primarily in the retail, finance, and medical industries.
 I also write articles for magazines, newspapers, and newsletters.
-And I teach marketing classes on local college campuses and the Internet.
+And I teach marketing classes on local college campuses and online.

 What does a typical day look like in your business?

 I start my day with an affirmation.
 This helps me center on what’s important to me personally and professionally.
 From there I move into reading news, issues, and trends that impact the vertical markets I write for.
 I also read something that helps me learn a new skill or enhance one.
 Lately I’ve been indulging in everything related to SEO (Search Engine Optimization).

 When I’m engaged in a client project, I dig in, usually before daylight.
 I’m naturally nocturnal so I often work through the night.
 But I don’t spend the entire day working.
 I get outside and play with Zeke (he’s the dog).
 If I’m between client projects I work on developing my business and devote extra time to increasing my copywriting skills.

 I can’t say that any two days are identical and that’s fine by me because I like unpredictability.

 What do you like best about your work?